AndyObtiva/MathBowling/README.md

 1. [DONE] Replace image for getting a correct, wrong, or close answer with a video instead.
 1. [DONE] Support up to 4 players

+1.0.0 Final Release:

+1. Package for Mac
+1. Package for Windows
+1. Package for Linux

 # License

 Copyright (c) 2019-2020 Andy Maleh.
 See LICENSE.txt for further details.